Carrier Oils for Essential Oils

 Almond Oil, Sweet is a light to medium carrier oil that is non-greasy and easily absorbed into the skin.

 Aloe vera gel is very light, cool, and refreshing.
-It has healing benefits for the skin and has been widely used for cuts, burns, inflamed skin, and wound healing.
+It has healing benefits for the skin and has been widely used for cuts, burns, and inflamed skin.

-Apricot Kernel Oil is a fine, light carrier oil that provides hydration for dry, damaged, and mature skin.
+Apricot Kernel Oil is a fine, light carrier oil that hydrates dry, damaged, and mature skin.
 It is used widely in beauty and skin care products.

 Grapeseed Oil is a very fine, light, non-greasy, fast-absorbing carrier oil with no odor.
 It is widely used in aromatherapy products and is hypoallergenic.